cis547/cis547.github.io/_labs/lab05.markdown

 `PredicateInfo` object with the information required for the report.

 This includes:
-   + `s`: The number of times the predicate is true in a successful run.
+   + `s`: The number of successful runs where the predicate was true at least once.
-   + `s_obs`: The number of times the predicate is either true or false in a successful run.
+   + `s_obs`: The number of successful runs where the predicate was either true or false at least once. in a.
-   + `f`: The number of times the predicate is true in a failing run.
+   + `f`: The number of failing runs where the predicate was true at least once.
-   + `f_obs`: The number of times the predicate is either true or false in a failing run.
+   + `f_obs`: The number of failing runs where the predicate was either true or false at least once.

 We have provided you with a few function declarations in `cbi/cbi.py`